-- [10] The Board has decided that the Respondent has carried out or supervised building work or building inspection work in a negligent manner (s 317(1)(b) of the Act) and should be disciplined. - [11] Negligence and incompetence are not the same.
-In Beattie v Far North Council Judge McElrea noted:
+- [19] The Board has decided that the Respondent has: - (a) carried out or supervised building work or building inspection work in a negligent manner (s 317(1)(b) of the Act); and has not - (b) carried out or supervised building work or building inspection work that does not comply with a building consent (s 317(1)(d) of the Act). - and should be disciplined. - [20] The reasons for the Board's decisions follow.